srl-labs/learn-srlinux/docs/blog/posts/2023/srlgpt.md

 OK so load up your favorite containerlab topology, download the SRL-GPT application and `scp` it to your SR Linux device.

+!!!note
+    SRL-GPT uses some advanced CLI capabilities that we added in 23.7.1, therefore you need to be running 23.7.1 or later.

 === "Install RPM"
     Up until release 23.10 SR Linux used to run Centos-based Linux OS with RPM package manager.